 I buy and read graded readers by other authors, and I was struck by the contrast suspense made between two otherwise very similar stories by the same author, Sylvie Lainé.

-Voyage en France tells of an English couple who go to France, because Louis is reminded of a creative project he commenced with his best friend, who later moved to France, and with whom he had lost contact.
-The project was a movie about a man trying to find an old friend, echoing the current situation.
+Voyage en France tells of an English couple who go to France, because Louis is reminded of a creative project he commenced with his best friend decades earlier, who later moved to France, and with whom he had lost contact.
+The project was a movie about an old man trying to find an old friend, echoing the current situation.
 Louis wants to see how the story will end, by finding his old friend.
 We read the story of Louis and Melba as they follow a series of clues to find Louis’s old friend.
 This suspense worked for me, as I wanted to know how the story would end.
 I also wanted to know whether they tried to finish the movie, but that question wasn’t answered.
 I read the story quickly, despite many chapters of fairly mundane travel activities, all because of the suspense.